dustinblackman/oatmeal/README.md

 The following steps should be completed to add an editor:

 1. Implement trait for new editor.
-2. Update the [EditorName](./src/domain/models/editor.rs) with your new Editor name.
+2. Update the [EditorName](./src/domain/models/editor.rs) enum with your new Editor name.
 3. Update the [EditorManager](./src/infrastructure/editors/mod.rs) to provide your new editor.
 4. Write tests